-Revenues.
-Revenues in fiscal 2003 were \$363.4 million, an increase of \$154.7 million, or 74%, from \$208.7 million of revenues in fiscal 2002.
+Revenues, Revenues in fiscal 2003 were \$363.4 million, an increase of \$154.7 million, or 74%, from \$208.7 million of revenues in fiscal 2002.

 Revenues from retail sales were \$173.1 million in fiscal 2003 (after elimination of sales to our wholesale operations), an increase of \$61.4 million, or 55%, from \$111.7 million in fiscal 2002.
-This increase was primarily attributable to acquisition-related volume, higher selling prices of propane due to the higher cost of propane and volume increases at our existing locations primarily as a result of colder weather in fiscal 2003.
-In addition to retail propane sales, these revenues consist of retail propane sales, transportation revenues, tank rentals, appliance sales and service income.
+These revenues consist of retail propane sales, transportation revenues, tank rentals, heating oil sales, appliance sales and service.
+Retail propane revenues represented approximately \$58.2 million of the increase with approximately \$24.4 million of this increase attributable to acquisition-related volume, approximately \$18.3 million of the increase the result of higher selling prices of propane due to the higher cost of propane and the remaining \$15.5 million increase a result of volume increases at our existing locations primarily as a result of colder weather in fiscal 2003.
+The remaining \$3.2 million increase in retail revenues is due to increases in other retail revenues as a result of acquisitions.

 Revenues from wholesale sales were \$190.3 million (after elimination of sales to our retail operations) in fiscal 2003, an increase of \$93.3 million or 96%, from \$97.0 million in fiscal 2002.
-This increase was primarily attributable to colder weather in 2003, thus higher wholesale volumes, and an increase in selling prices as a result of the higher cost of propane.
+Approximately \$74.7 million of this increase was the result of an increase in selling prices due to the higher cost of propane in 2003 over 2002 with the balance of the increase of approximately \$18.6 million primarily attributable to colder weather in 2003, thus higher wholesale volumes.